bmealhouse/jest-runner-vscode/README.md

 The pattern Jest uses to detect test files.

 **`JEST_RUNNER_VSCODE_SETUP`**<br/>
 The path to a module that runs some code to configure or set up the testing framework before each test.
-You can use this to mock VS Code APIs, such as forcing the `getConfiguration` API to use an in-memory cache vs. interacting the file system.
+You can use this to mock VS Code APIs, such as forcing the `getConfiguration` API to use an in-memory cache vs. interacting with the file system ([see shifty example](https://github.com/bmealhouse/vscode-shifty/blob/master/src/test-utils/jest-runner-vscode-setup.ts)).

 > **Example `launch.json`:**
 >